a2stuff/a2d/res/notes/testplan.md

 * Load DeskTop.
 Create a folder e.g. /RAM/F. Try to copy the folder into itself using File > Copy a File.
 Verify that an error is shown.
 * Load DeskTop.
 Create a folder e.g. /RAM/F. Open the containing window, and the folder itself.
 Try to move it into itself by dragging.
 Verify that an error is shown.
 * Load DeskTop.
+Create a folder e.g. /RAM/F, and a sibling folder e.g. /RAM/B. Open the containing window, and the first folder itself.
+Select both folders, and try to move both into the first folder's window by dragging.
+Verify that an error is shown before any moves occur.
+* Load DeskTop.
 Create a folder e.g. /RAM/F. Open the containing window, and the folder itself.
 Try to copy it into itself by dragging with an Apple key depressed.
 Verify that an error is shown.
 * Load DeskTop.
 Open a volume window.
 Drag a file from the volume window to the volume icon.
 Verify that an error is shown.
 * Load DeskTop.
 Create a folder, and a file within the folder with the same name as the folder (e.g. /RAM/F and /RAM/F/F).
 Try to copy the file over the folder using File > Copy a File....
 Verify that an error is shown.
 * Load DeskTop.
 Create a folder, and a file within the folder with the same name as the folder (e.g. /RAM/F and /RAM/F/F).
-Try to copy the file over the folder using drag and drop.
+Try to move the file over the folder using drag and drop.
 Verify that an error is shown.
+* Load DeskTop.
+Create a folder, and a file within the folder with the same name as the folder, and another file (e.g. /RAM/F and /RAM/F/F and /RAM/F/B).
+Select both files and try to move them into the parent folder using drag and drop.
+Verify that an error is shown before any files are moved.

 * Load DeskTop.
 Open a volume.
 Adjust the window size so that horizontal and vertical scrolling is required.
 Scroll to the bottom-right.
 Quit DeskTop, reload.
 Verify that the window size was restored correctly.